 SWEET!!
 Guess what’s in there?
 Go on…guess!
 Who guessed candy bar?
 No, that’s not it.
 Keep guessing.
 Ok, you were right the first time.
 I just thought you guessed too easily and I was trying to drag out the suspense. 😀

 Let’s take a look at how we can make an ordinary chocolate bar look like a special treat!

-(ugh…milk chocolate…Super Joy hates milk chocolate, but treats dark chocolate like a winning lottery ticket)
+(ugh…milk chocolate…I really don’t like milk chocolate, but treat dark chocolate like a winning lottery ticket)

 First, we’ll need some candy bars.
 It’s easiest to work with flat ones and not ones that are shaped like Butterfingers or Snickers…2 of my favs that don’t work well for this. 😉 I bought a box of these at my favorite wholesale store.
 My daughter is going to give them to friends at school for Christmas treats.